grafana/mimir/docs/sources/reference-http-api/_index.md

 GET /ingester/ring
 ```

-Displays a web page with the ingesters hash ring status, including the state, healthy and last heartbeat time of each ingester.
+This endpoint displays a web page with the ingesters hash ring status, including the state, and Thihealthy and last heartbeat time of each ingester.

 ## Querier / Query-frontend